 There are scholarship possibilities:

-Deadline: 10/04/2017.
-If you are interested, please let us know in time, so we can suggest your application.
+Deadline: 9th of April.
+If you are interested, please let us know in time (three weeks before UGent deadline), so we can suggest your application.

 Regarding the housing, you can find details here.